mguadarrama/CursoRubyOnRails/README.md

 - Procs
 - Closures

-##Chapter 5: Classes
+##Module 5: Classes
-- Objects
-- Brief History of OOP
-- OOP Vocabulary
-- Creating a New Class
-- Using Objects
+- Creating Classes and Objects
-- Defining Operator Methods
+- Instance Variables and Methods
+- Accessors and Virtual Attributes
+- Initialization and Cleanup
 - Inheritance
-- Ancestors
-- self
-- Access Levels - public
-- Access Levels – private
-- Access Levels - protected
-- Access Levels - Specification
-- Class Data and Class Methods
-- Adding Methods to Classes and Objects
+- Class Methods and Variables
-- Special Global Variables
-- Scope of Variables
-- Built-in Classes
+- Method Visibility
-- The Math Class
-- The NilClass Class
+- Executable Class Bodies and self
-- TrueClass and FalseClass
+- Open Classes and Monkey Patching
-- Built-in Class Hierarchy
+- Equality

-##Chapter 6: Input and Output
+##Module 6: Input and Output
 - Introduction
 - Reading from the Standard Input
 - Reading a Character at a Time